About Us

 - No comments with any kind of negative, mocking, condescending, etc. slant should be made about library patrons or staff in general, about specific questions from patrons, about interactions with staff of the library, or about patron behavior on the library’s social media sites.

-ADOPTED 8/22
+Adopted 8/22

 VOLUNTEER POLICY